 How to Choose the Right Hacksaw Blade

-For heavy-duty cutting jobs like steel reinforcing rod or pipe, an 18-teeth per inch blade would be the best choice.
+For heavy-duty cutting jobs like a steel reinforcing rod or pipe, a lower TPI would provide a coarser and quicker cut.
+An 18-teeth per inch blade would be the best choice.

 For a job that requires medium-duty cutting, like a thin wall electrical conduit, a 24-teeth per inch blade would do a better job.

-When cutting light metals like aluminum, a 32-teeth per inch blade should easily do the trick.
+When cutting light metals like aluminum, a higher TPI would provide a smoother cut.
+A 32-teeth per inch blade should easily do the trick.

 Tips for using a hacksaw

 - Secure the blade with the teeth pointing forward.